MaterialFuture/covid-19-cli/README.md

 # Covid-19 Status
-Just a script that helps automate the recieving and parsing of Covid-19 data.
+Just a script that helps automate the receiving and parsing of Covid-19 data.

 I built this for myself since I didn't want to rely on an irc bot since I'm not online 24/7, so offline is a must, simplicity, less data usage because my x200 doesn't get the best wifi signal when out.

-**Requirements**: This requires `jq` which I recomend having if you consume a lot of data via shell scripts, it makes your life a lot easier.
+**Requirements**: This requires `jq` which I recommend having if you consume a lot of data via shell scripts, it makes your life a lot easier.

 ### What do?